5 AI Tools for Excel That Will Save You Hours Every Week

 What is the best AI tool for Excel in 2026?

 It depends on your workflow.
 For formula help inside Excel, Microsoft Copilot is the most integrated option.
 For end-to-end analysis — importing messy files, cleaning data, running analysis with natural language, and exporting formatted multi-tab workbooks — Querri handles the full lifecycle without requiring spreadsheet expertise.
+See the comparison table above for a full breakdown by use case.

-Can AI automate recurring Excel reports?
+Can AI schedule and automate recurring Excel reports?

 The Bottom Line

-For a complete walkthrough of how Querri handles the full spreadsheet lifecycle — from import to export — see the Working with Spreadsheets guide.
+For a complete walkthrough of how Querri handles the full spreadsheet lifecycle, from import to export, see the Working with Spreadsheets guide.

 Related Articles